vektorlab/slacksocket/docs/client.md

 **Attributes**:

+* ts (int): UTC epoch time that the event was received by the client
 * type (str): The Slack API event type
-* time (int): UTC epoch time that the event was received by the client
+* user (slacksocket.models.User): Slack User object, if applicable
+* channel (slacksocket.models.Channel): Slack Channel object, if applicable
-* event (dict): Dictionary of the event received from slack
+* mentions(list): List of any Slack User objects mentioned in the event text
+* mentions_me(bool): Whether the event mentions the currently logged in user/bot
 * json (str): Event encoded as JSON

 # SlackMsg